kjolley/BIGSdb_documentation/dbase_setup.rst

   * Data type: int, text, float, bool, or date.

+* allow_submissions

+  * Show in submission template and allow data to be submitted even if field is set as 'curate_only'.
+This has no affect on fields that do not have the 'curate_only' attribute as these fields are included in submissions by default.
+This attribute will be overridden if the field has the 'no_submissions' attribute set.

 * comments
-  * optional

   * Comments about the field.
 These will be displayed in the field description plugin and as tooltips within the curation interface.

 * curate_only

   * Set to 'yes' to hide field unless logged-in user is a curator or admin.
+Set the 'allow_submissions' attribute to still include the field in the submission template so that it can be included in submissions of new records by standard users.

 * default